abourdon/powerapi-akka/README.md

 * the CPU _Thermal Dissipation Power_ value;
 * the array of frequency/voltage used by the CPU

-These information can be written in the associated configuration file as the following:
+These information can be written in its associated configuration file as the following:
 ```
 powerapi {
 	cpu {